NISL Researcher

 2 Ocotober 2023, I will visit King's College London and University College London for 6 months and work on Adversarial Training under the supervision of Dr. Fabio Pierazzi and Prof. Lorenzo Cavallaro.

-20 April 2023, I attend ICT.OPEN2023, Utrecht, The Netherlands to present my poster entitled "Improving Robustness of Machine Learning-based Android Malware Detection against Realizable Adversarial Examples.
+20 April 2023, I attend ICT.OPEN2023, Utrecht, The Netherlands to present my poster titled "Improving Robustness of Machine Learning-based Android Malware Detection against Realizable Adversarial Examples".

 1 August 2022, I attend the Summer School on Privacy-Preserving Machine Learning (PPML) organized by the department of Computer Science at ITU Copenhagen, Denmark.

-14 January 2022, My book chapter entitled "Hybrid and modified OPFs for intrusion detection systems and large-scale problems, " is published as Chapter 5 of Elsevier's book, Optimum-Path Forest: Theory, Algorithms, and Applications.
+14 January 2022, My book chapter titled "Hybrid and modified OPFs for intrusion detection systems and large-scale problems, " is published as Chapter 5 of Elsevier's book, Optimum-Path Forest: Theory, Algorithms, and Applications.

-1 October 2020, I have been employed as a PhD Candidate in the Digital Security Group at Radboud University.
+1 October 2020, I have been employed as a PhD Candidate in the Digital Security Group of Institute for Computing and Information Sciences, Radboud University, The Netherlands.

-23 August 2020, My manuscript entitled "A Strong Coreset Algorithm to Accelerate OPF as a Graph-based Machine Learning in Large-Scale Problems, " has been accepted by the Information Sciences Journal with a minor revision.
+23 August 2020, My paper titled "A Strong Coreset Algorithm to Accelerate OPF as a Graph-based Machine Learning in Large-Scale Problems, " has been accepted by the top-tier journal Information Sciences with a minor revision.

 Projects